 Student Intervention Team (SIT)

-SIT Process Resources: MTSS is working with OTL and SpEd to ensure that the recommended SIT process is aligned across departments.
-When the departments have come to a shared understanding, the related documents will be linked to this site.
+K-8 SIT Process Resources: MTSS partnered with OTL and SpEd to ensure that the recommended SIT process is aligned across departments.

 Additional SIT Resources: